-- Be made of copper, or copper alloys having a minimum of 95% conductivity when annealed as specified by the International Annealed Copper Standard (IACS). - Have minimum dimensions of 1⁄4 in.
-(6.35 mm) thick by 2 in.
-(50.8mm) wide and shall be long enough to accept all current connections with additional room for growth. - Be Listed by authority having jurisdiction. - Where a grounding equalizer (GE) is required it shall be bonded to the TGB. - c.
+- Be provided with holes for use with correctly matched listed lugs and hardware. - Be made of copper, or copper alloys having a minimum of 95% conductivity when annealed as specified by the International Annealed Copper Standard (IACS). - Have minimum dimensions of 3/16 in.
+(4.76mm) thick by 3/4 in.
+(50mm) wide and shall be 19 in.
+(482.6mm) long. - Shall mount to the back rack rails at the top of each rack. - Be listed. - d.
 Each IDF will have two quad 20 amp, 110 V.A.C. outlets, terminated with NEMA 5-20Rs and two 30 amp 208 V.A.C. outlets, terminated with NEMA L6-30Rs.
 All outlets will require dedicated electrical circuits.
 When available, all outlets will be serviced by the emergency power system and colored orange or otherwise marked as such.
-All outlets will be positioned within 4 feet of the rear of the provided racks, at standard outlet height. - d.
+All outlets will be positioned within 4 feet of the rear of the provided racks, at standard outlet height. - e.
 All IDFs shall be accessible only from inside the building.
 No outside entrances are permitted.
-All doors between the outside and the IDF must be at least 36" wide and 80" high. - e.
-Rooms will be rectangular or square, have a minimum clearance height of eight feet without obstructions (sprinklers, etc.), be at least 8' x 10', and not have false floors or ceilings. - f.
+All doors between the outside and the IDF must be at least 36" wide and 80" high. - f.
+Rooms will be rectangular or square, have a minimum clearance height of nine feet without obstructions (sprinklers, etc.), be at least 10' x 10', and not have false floors or ceilings. - g.
 No exposed water or gas pipes shall enter in or run through the main terminal room or data room.
-No drains, ducts or clean-outs will be permitted. - g.
+No drains, ducts or clean-outs will be permitted. - h.
 A separate HVAC thermostat control will be installed for all IDF rooms, and shall be air conditioned with separate own zone or air conditioning unit 24 hours a day, seven days a week.
-A positive pressure shall be maintained with a minimum of one air change per hour. - h.
-All IDFs shall be secured using a UNLV-approved card access reader and striker, the access of which is to be managed by the Network Operations Center. - All IDFs shall be provisioned with at least one standard data rack, Panduit R4PCN, bolted to the floor.
-These rack(s) shall be placed side-by-side, with vertical cable management, Panduit part# WMPVHC45E in between and on both sides.
+A positive pressure shall be maintained with a minimum of one air change per hour. - i.
+All IDFs shall be secured using a UNLV-approved card access reader and striker, the access of which is to be managed by the Network Operations Center. - j.
+All IDFs shall be provisioned with at least one standard data rack, Panduit R4PCN, bolted to the floor.
+These rack(s) shall be placed side-by-side, with vertical cable management, Panduit part# PEV8 in between and on both sides.
+Vertical cable management shall have doors (Panduit Part # PED8) on both front and rear of the cable managers.
 The racks must have a minimum of 36" of clearance front and back and at least 24" on one side.
-OIT provided room drawings must be followed. - j.
-Enough rack space must be provided to terminate all fiber and copper, with associated cable management, plus 200%. - k.
-Ladder rack shall be provided and installed sufficient to secure the equipment rack to the adjacent wall(s) as determined at installation and to provide support for incoming cables. - 1.
-A minimum of two walls must be covered by backboards as defined in Part II.
+OIT provided room drawings must be followed. - k.
+Enough rack space must be provided to terminate all fiber and copper, with associated cable management, plus 200%. - 1.
+Ladder rack shall be provided and installed sufficient to secure the equipment rack to the adjacent wall(s) as determined at installation and to provide support for incoming cables.

 - m.
-Floor loading shall be designed to support a minimum of 1000 pounds of equipment per data rack provided. - n.
-All other elements of room to be designed and provisioned per ANSI/EIA/TIA 569-C or better.
+A minimum of two walls must be covered by backboards as defined in Part II. - n.
+Floor loading shall be designed to support a minimum of 1000 pounds of equipment per data rack provided. - o.
+All other elements of room to be designed and provisioned per ANSI/EIA/TIA 569-D or better.